clerisy47/CricPix-Classifier/README.md

 Activate the virtual environment:
 On Windows:

 '''shell
 venv\Scripts\activate
 '''

 On Linux or macOS:

-''shell
+''terminal
 source venv/bin/activate
 '''